-15-year window and mild outlier correction increase forecast accuracy

-Figure 3 illustrates the impact of estimation and transformation options in the model, revealing some interesting insights.
-Over the entire period, the 15-year moving estimation window is the preferred option for estimation.
-Using a 15-year estimation window results in a 10% increase in forecast accuracy, averaged over all forecasting horizons.
-This result is strongly driven by the COVID period and afterwards, as we do not find any significant effect of the size of the estimation window on the forecast accuracy pre-
+15-year window and mild outlier correction increase forecast accuracy results in a 10% increase in forecast accuracy, averaged over all forecasting horizons.
+This result is strongly driven by the COVID period and afterwards, as we do not find any significant effect of the size of the estimation window on the forecast accuracy pre-COVID.